17 May M5Stack for the IC-705

 Icom’s IC-705 is a versatile portable radio.
 It’s a modern amateur radio transceiver that has built-in WiFi.
 Many radio amateurs like to push the bounds of technology and this radio certainly makes it easy.
 One such amateur radio operator is Armel Fuaveau, F4HWN.

-You will need to download Microsoft’s free Visual Studio Code software to make it all happen.
-You’ll also need the source code from GitHub too, but more about that below.
+Previously, you needed to download Microsoft’s free Visual Studio Code software to make it all happen but today it’s even easier with the M5Burner app.
+You’ll also need the source code from GitHub, but more about that below.
 The M5Stack utilises Bluetooth in the IC-705, but with the addition of some neat proxy software to run on the PC, you’ll also be able to get the ICMultiMeter software to work with the IC-9700 and the IC-7300 via the USB port.
 The proxy software must be installed on the same PC that your radios are connected to.

 When I first saw the M5Stack, I thought it was small.
 In fact, the 240×320 display is not much bigger than a postage stamp, but as a keen microwave operator, the main use for my IC-705 is as an IF radio.
 The frequency display on the radio shows the IF frequency such as 434.1M MHz when the output of the transmitter is 10368.1 MHz so Armel has added a transverter feature which displays the actual TX frequency of the transverter.
 I was interested.